zilexa/Homeserver/filesystem/README.md

     - requirements around disk sizes because of duplication.
     - Although it is not known where files are stored, on which disk, it doesn't matter due to duplication.

-### The alternative, home-friendly method: BtrFS + MergerFS + optional Tiered SSD Cache!
+### The alternative, home-friendly method: BtrFS + MergerFS + snapraid-btrfs w/ optional tiered cache SSD!
-The default method in this guide doesn't use BtrFS to pool disks into 1 filesystem, although Raid1 is optionally explained in the steps below.
+The default solution in this guide doesn't use BtrFS to pool disks into 1 filesystem, although Raid1 is optionally explained in the steps below.
 2 reasons:
 1. BtrFS Single pool is not secure enough for your personal data.
 2. Raid1 isn't for everyone: You need twice the disks, this can be uneconomical.
 When your data grows >50% of disks you need more disks again.